Main Pages

 Development, Sustainability and Environment

-A United Nations University Institute of Advanced Studies/RCE North East project being carried out as part of the North East Education for Sustainable Development (EfSD) initiative
+A United Nations University Institute of Advanced Studies/RCE North East project being carried out as part of the North East Education for Sustainable Development (ESD) initiative

-the great northern debate project, which is an extension of our already established Development, Sustainability and Environment series, will deliver public workshops and debates, courses in schools, and action research into improving educational practice through discussion based learning.
+the great northern debate project, which is an extension of the established series The Great Debate: Development, Sustainability and Environment, delivers public workshops and debates, courses in schools, and action research into improving educational practice through discussion based learning.

 Workshops and debates

-A series of public discussions/workshops on the topics above.
+An ongoing series of public discussions/workshops on the topics above.
 The aim is to generate new shared understanding of the issues and realities of the topics through public debate open to all.
-This element of the project reflects the ongoing commitment by The Great Debate, IRES and their partners to bringing top quality speakers to the North East to deliberate in an open manner on the issues of the day.
+This element of the project reflects the ongoing commitment by The Great Debate, NECTER/RCE North East and their partners to bringing top quality speakers to the North East to deliberate in an open manner on the issues of the day.

-A series of courses will be held in local schools.
+A series of courses held in local schools.
 The aim is to develop an innovative interdisciplinary discursive approach to teaching young people about sustainable development and to use this to develop in the students the confidence and skills required to make informed judgements about scientific and social issues related to sustainable development.
 This approach has the potential to be applied to any subject area providing a link between the research community, schools and other sectors.
-Each ten week programme will introduce students to the technical and social issues related to one of the topics.
-Experts from industry, the research community and the informal sector will be brought into the school to disseminate their knowledge and understanding of the topic.
-The programme will culminate in a debate in which the students themselves make the cases for and against chosen subject areas.
+Experts from industry, the research community and the informal sector engage with school-age students to disseminate their knowledge and understanding of the topic.
+The students themselves get involved in debates, making the cases for and against chosen proposals.

 Top of page